noahbroyles/Robocrypt/README.md

 optional arguments:
   -h, --help         show this help message and exit
 ```
 When using the tool, don't jack around with the output files' extensions (`.robo` and `.robodir`).
 If you do this, you will regret it.
-Also I would recommend not to double-encrpyt anything.
+Also I would recommend not to double-encrypt anything.
 Because of the way the program works with extensions, you'll end up screwing yourself.
 Encrypt your shit ***one*** time with a strong password.